openebs/charts/README.md

 ## Mayastor Helm Chart

 Helm chart for Mayastor is currently maintained [along the Mayastor code-base](https://github.com/openebs/Mayastor/tree/develop/chart).
-Please, note, that it is being actively maintained and can change without warning.
+Please, note, that it is being actively developed and can change or break without warning.

 ## OpenEBS Artifacts